ExtraL

 "ExtraL" is a song by South Korean singer and rapper Jennie featuring American rapper Doechii.
 It was released through Odd Atelier and Columbia Records on February 21, 2025, as the third single from her debut studio album, Ruby (2025).
-The song was written by Jennie and Doechii with Alexis Andrea Boyd, Sorana Pacurar, and its producer Dem Jointz.
+The song was written by Jennie and Doechii with Alexis Andrea Boyd, Sorana Păcurar, and its producer Dem Jointz.
 Described as a female empowerment anthem, the hip-hop track features rapid-fire raps from the duo celebrating their success as women in the industry.

 Critics positively reviewed "ExtraL" for its dynamic production and the artists' versatile delivery, with particular praise towards Doechii's rap verse.
-The song peaked inside the top twenty of the Billboard Global 200, reaching number 18, and became Jennie's fourth and highest-charting entry on the US Billboard Hot 100 at number 75.
-It reached the top ten in Malaysia, Singapore, Taiwan, and Vietnam and number 42 on South Korea's Circle Digital Chart.
+The song peaked inside the top twenty of the Billboard Global 200, reaching number 18.
+It reached the top ten in Malaysia, Singapore, Taiwan, and Vietnam and peaked at number 42 on South Korea's Circle Digital Chart.
+In the United States, it became Jennie's fourth and highest-charting entry on the Billboard Hot 100 at number 75 and was certified gold by the Recording Industry Association of America (RIAA), making her the first K-pop solo artist with four RIAA certifications.

 An accompanying music video was directed by Cole Bennett and released on Jennie's YouTube channel simultaneously with the single's release, depicting the artists rapping and performing choreography together.
-"ExtraL" was performed by Jennie on the Ruby Experience, the Coachella Valley Music and Arts Festival, and Blackpink's Deadline World Tour, and by Doechii on the Live from the Swamp Tour.
+"ExtraL" was performed by Jennie on the Ruby Experience tour, the Coachella Valley Music and Arts Festival, and Blackpink's Deadline World Tour, and by Doechii on the Live from the Swamp Tour.
 The song received nominations for Best Collaboration and Song of the Year at the 2025 MAMA Awards.

 Background and release

 After departing from YG Entertainment for solo activities, Jennie founded her own record label named Odd Atelier in November 2023.
 She proceeded to sign as a solo artist with Columbia Records in partnership with Odd Atelier in September 2024.
-Jennie released "Mantra" in October 2024 and "Love Hangover" in January 2025 through Odd Atelier and Columbia Records as the first two singles from her debut studio album Ruby.
+Jennie released "Mantra" in October 2024 and "Love Hangover" in January 2025 through Odd Atelier and Columbia Records as the first two singles from her debut studio album, Ruby.
 Meanwhile, rising American rapper Doechii won the Grammy Award for Best Rap Album and earned her first solo Billboard Hot 100 hit with the viral song "Denial Is a River" in 2025.

 Speculation of a collaboration between Jennie and Doechii first sparked when the duo posed together backstage at Camp Flog Gnaw Carnival in November 2024.
 Jennie shared on Hits Radio that she was "manifesting it for the longest time" but it took time to coordinate together for a collaboration to work out.
 On January 21, 2025, she confirmed Doechii's appearance as one of the featured artists on Ruby.
 Jennie shared a 10-second snippet of a new song called "ExtraL" featuring Doechii to her social media channels on February 14.
 With the snippet, she announced that it would be released as the album's third single on February 21.